 If long climbs are your thing, this ride is for you: over 6000 (maybe even more than 7000) feet of climbing in 100 miles!
 Starting from Fremont’s Central Park and going through Milpitas, the ride has only “baby” rollers until you get to Calaveras Rd.
 Then, you climb up to the backside of Sierra Rd., which while not nearly as steep as going up the front (westward-facing) side of Sierra, it will certainly get your heartrate up!
 Just a few miles is the real test: Mt.
 Hamilton Rd. to the Lick Observatory.
 At 19 miles (with 4000 feet of elevation gain and only brief downhill/flat sections), it is probably the longest climb in the Bay Area.
-Faster riders may do it in 1.5-2 hours, but for most cyclists, esp. with 30 miles already in your legs, it may take 2-3 hours.
+Faster riders may do it in 1.5-2 hours, but for most cyclists, especially with 30 miles already in your legs, it may take 2-3 hours.
 The views at the top, at least when there isn’t fog or snow, make it worth it, however!

 Lick Observatory also serves as a convenient place to fill up your water bottles, eat lunch, and stop at a restroom.
 Afterwards you descend Mt.
 Hamilton and its hundreds of switchbacks.
 You can virtually coast all the way down for 45 minutes to an hour, though I’d recommend extreme caution on this road.
 There are literally hundreds of blind corners, and even if you stay within your lane, cars and motorcycles often drift into your lane.